P0103 purpose code: Complete guide to advance export payments India

 Mistake 6: Using P0103 for partial shipments already made

-The error: Exporter ships 30% of order, receives balance payment, and uses P0103.
+The error: Exporter shthe ips 30% of the order, receives the balance payment, and uses P0103.

 Why it's wrong: P0103 is for advance before any shipment.
 Partial shipments need different handling.

-The fix: Use P0103 only for payments received before first shipment.
-For payments after partial shipments, consult your bank on correct code.
+The fix: Use P0103 only for payments received before the first shipment.
+For payments after partial shipments, consult your bank on the correct code.

 Using incorrect purpose codes creates cascading problems.
 Here's what goes wrong and how to fix it: